 The 2019 reunion which will be held September 23 - 27, 2019 in Savanna, GA.
 Preliminary information is now posted.

 Special Tee Shirts are also being made for the reunion.

 Click on "Next Reunion" above for more information.

 USS Simon Lake AS33 Association

 Above is a recent video sent in from Michael Del Duco who served as a Radioman on the USS Simon Lake from 1990 to 1992.
-As you can see, she is still resting on the James River awaiting her next orders.
+As you can see, she was resting on the James River awaiting her next orders.
 For those who attended the reunion at the pier in 2015 and wrote their names on the hull, It looks like our names have worn off.
 As reported above, she is no longer there.